mauricecalhoun/eloquent-otf/README.md

     composer require "calhoun/eloquent-oft"

-Next, if your using a version of Laravel less than 5.5 you should add the OTFServiceProvider to the providers array of your config/app.php configuration file:
+Next, if you are using a version of Laravel less than 5.5 you should add the OTFServiceProvider to the providers array of your config/app.php configuration file: